 1. Aim for fairness when negotiating PTO time

-Don’t be surprised if every employee at your company wants time-off throughout the month of December.
-The unfortunate reality is that there is still work that needs to be done.
-Creating a holiday time-off policy that is centered on fairness and empathy can help you avoid any bad feelings.
+Don't be surprised if every employee at your company wants time off on the days before and after Christmas.
+However, the unfortunate reality is that the work may still need to get done during this time.
+Creating a holiday time-off policy that is centered on fairness and empathy can help you sidestep any bad feelings.

-Another option some companies have is to shut down operations for a couple of days.
-While not feasible for every organization, it can prevent a lot of stress and resentment.
+Another option companies have, however, is shutting down operations for a couple of days.
+This may not be feasible for every organization, but if possible, doing so can prevent a lot of stress and resentment.

 2. Acknowledge the diversity of beliefs

-Your office should be a place where people of various belief systems and religions can feel comfortable – not to mention, anti-discrimination laws protect this right.
-Make your holiday parties non-denominational and use secular decorations to add some festive flair to the office.
-Note that while an employer cannot put up decorations with overt religious connotations, employees are free to decorate their work space according to their personal beliefs.
+Your office should be a place where people of various belief systems and religions can feel comfortable, and antidiscrimination laws protect this right.
+Make your holiday parties nondenominational and use secular decorations to add some festive flair to the office.
+Note that while you as an employer cannot put up any decorations that have overt religious connotations, employees are free to decorate their workspaces according to their personal beliefs.

 3. Be careful about giving gifts